The benefits of resistance bands are making them an increasingly popular option for workouts, both at home and at the gym.

 If you are still wondering are resistance bands good for you, then I would highly recommend giving them a try.
 They are a cheap, simple to use, effective and fun way to exercise, can almost certainly be used as part of your usual workout routine and the range of styles and strengths means you should be able to find one that is right for you.

 Resistance bands are a great way to add variety to exercises which can really help with motivation and perseverance.
 We all know how easy it is to get bored of the same old exercises day after day, but by adding in the extra challenges of resistance bands old exercises suddenly take on new form which can really up motivation.
+Find out more about types of resistance bands.

 Don’t just take our word for it.
 There are loads of celebrities who see the benefits of resistance bands and are using them in their workout routines!